-[Update: Settlement] Qualcomm accuses Apple of stealing their secrets and giving them to Intel
+[Update: Settlement details] Qualcomm accuses Apple of stealing their secrets and giving them to Intel

 Qualcomm has accused Apple of stealing “vast swaths” of information and passing them on to Intel, a court filing has revealed.
 Apple and Qualcomm have been embroiled in an ongoing legal battle for a while now, and it shows no signs of slowing down.
 According to Qualcomm, Apple took confidential information and trade secrets and passed them on to Intel.
 The company alleges this was done to help Intel make a better modem, as the new iPhones exclusively use Intel modems.